abdrnasr/video-downloader-app/README.md

 THUMBNAIL_PERSISTANCE_DURATION=300
 VIDEO_PERSISTANCE_DURATION=3600
 ```
+- Here again, the environment variables can be simply passed using the **.env** file.
 ### Running the backend:
 1. Now to run the backend, ensure you have Redis up and running (Docker or local installation).
 You must know at which address it is located since you must set the environment variables accordingly.
 2. Clone the project and navigate to its root directory.